xuburjaya2/PowerAutomateApprovalSequential-MultiApprovers/README.md

 <tr> <td>End Date</td>  <td>Date and time</td> <td>Yes</td><td>  </td> </tr>
 </table>

-Ensure all of the columns mentioned in the above table + "Created By" column are a part of the "All Items" View.
+Ensure all of the columns mentioned in the above table + "Created By" column are a part of the "All Items" View. <br> <br>

 ### Step 4